Skip to content

 Related Desert Maritime Guides

-• Westwater Canyon Rafting: Permits, Rapids & Planning — Westwater Canyon is 17 miles of Class III–IV through ancient black granite walls — Skull Rapid demands a scout every time, permits are first-come through recreation.gov, and one vs. two days is a real tradeoff.
+• Westwater Canyon Rafting: Permits, Rapids & Planning — Westwater Canyon is 17 miles of Class III–IV through ancient black granite walls — Skull Rapid demands a scout every time, a BLM permit through recreation.gov is required, and one vs. two days is a real tradeoff.

 • Colorado River Rafting in Utah: Complete Section Guide — Utah's three Colorado River rafting sections compared — Westwater (Class III–IV, 1–2 days), Stillwater (flatwater, 4–6 days), and Cataract Canyon (Class III–V, 5–7 days) — with permit and season notes.

-• San Juan River Rafting: Complete Utah Planning Guide — The San Juan River's 84-mile Mexican Hat to Clay Hills route is Class I–II with exceptional cultural history — Ancestral Puebloan sites, Goosenecks, and a BLM first-come permit system.
+• San Juan River Rafting: Complete Utah Planning Guide — The San Juan River's 84-mile Mexican Hat to Clay Hills route is Class I–II with exceptional cultural history — Ancestral Puebloan sites, Goosenecks, and a BLM Monticello permit allocated by spring lottery and advance reservation through recreation.gov.